Dictatorship clothed in democracy dangerous: speakers

 In Karachi, journalists staged a protest sit-in to draw attention of the government authorities towards ongoing downsizing in media houses across the country.

-The sit-in preceded by a rally was arranged on the joint appeal of PFUJ and Karachi Union of Journalists (KUJ).
+The sit-in preceded by a rally was arranged on the joint appeal of PFUJ and Karachi Union of Journalists.

+Journalists were joined in a large number by associated professionals earning their living through media industry under one or the other capacity and often denied of their salaries for months.

+They also demanded doing away with the rampant trend of contractual employment.

 Meanwhile, secretary information of the PPP Dr Nafisa Shah said that PPP believes in freedom of the press and always stood for the freedom of media.